Weak China shares depress Asia, Ukraine also a risk

 TOKYO Extended weakness in Chinese shares, driven by worries over liquidity and earnings, put a brake on other Asian stock markets on Tuesday despite Wall Street stocks rallying into a fifth session.

-Financial spreadbetters expected European shares will benefit from the Wall Street rally, and forecast Britain's FTSE 100 to open around 29 points higher, or up 0.4 percent; Germany's DAX to open 60 points higher, or up 0.6 percent; and France's CAC 40 to open up 0.6 percent.

-Japan's Nikkei share average began the day with a small gain and eventually fell 0.4 percent.
-MSCI's broadest index of Asia-Pacific shares outside Japan was almost flat, while trading not far from a six-month high hit earlier this month.
+Although Japan's Nikkei share average held onto marginal gains and was up 0.3 percent, MSCI's broadest index of Asia-Pacific shares outside Japan was almost flat, while trading not far from a six-month high hit earlier this month.

 The China Enterprises Index of the leading offshore Chinese listings in Hong Kong fell 1 percent to its lowest in nearly four weeks.
 That subdued other Asian markets, forcing investors to look past the longest winning streak since October in the S&P 500 index.